Saya no Uta: The Song of Saya: Plot

 Fuminori Sakisaka is a young medical student whose life changes when he and his parents are involved in a car accident.
-Fuminori is the sole survivor, but sustains a head injury that requires brain surgery, after which he develops a severe and bizarre case of agnosia that permanently affects the way he perceives his environment - the world appears covered in gore, humans look like monstrous lumps of flesh, spoken words sound like grunts and screeches, normal meals taste and smell repulsive, and his sense of touch is impaired.
-Fuminori contemplates suicide until he meets Saya, a deformed, carnivorous creature whose hideousness drives the average onlooker to madness but whom appears to Fuminori as an attractive young girl dressed in white.
-Fuminori, desperate to make contact with anything that resembles humanity, and Saya, amazed by Fuminori's reaction to her, become lovers and move in together, eventually becoming deeply dependent on one another.
-While living in Fuminori's home, the pair cover the walls and windows with random coats of paint of varying colors to attune to Fuminori's vision, which otherwise appears as unaesthetic flesh and entrails.
+Fuminori is the sole survivor, but sustains a head injury that requires brain surgery, after which he develops a severe and bizarre case of agnosia that permanently affects the way he perceives his environment - the world appears as an abominable hellscape covered in gore, humans look like monstrous lumps of flesh, spoken words sound like grunts and screeches, normal meals taste and smell repulsive, and his sense of touch is impaired.
+Fuminori contemplates suicide until he meets Saya.
+Fuminori and Saya become lovers and move in together, eventually becoming deeply dependent on one another, with Saya in particular wanting Fuminori's help in finding her missing "father," Professor Masahiko Ogai.
+While living in Fuminori's home, the pair covers the walls and windows with random coats of paint of varying colors to attune to Fuminori's vision, while Saya acts as though she is Fuminori's wife, doing her best to cook and clean for him.

-Fuminori grows increasingly cold and distant from his social circle, notably expressing disgust for his friend Yoh after she confesses her romantic feelings for him.
-Yoh's friend Omi enters Fuminori's home to confront him for his abrasiveness, whereupon she is killed by Saya.
-Saya eats some of Omi's corpse and prepares the rest of it for Fuminori; unaware that he is consuming human remains, Fuminori eats the flesh and finds it to be delicious.
-Koji, Fuminori's long-time friend and Omi's boyfriend, is concerned by Fuminori's increasingly odd behavior and begins to investigate.
+Fuminori grows increasingly cold and distant from his social circle, notably expressing disgust for his friend Yoh Tsukuba after she confesses her romantic feelings for him.
+Yoh's friend Omi Takahata enters Fuminori's home to confront him for cruelly rejecting Yoh, whereupon she notices something wrong with his house, which otherwise appears as unaesthetic flesh and entrails.
+Upon the realization, she is driven insane by a monster on the ceiling before being split in half by a single slash a split second later.

+When Fuminori gets home, he catches Saya eating from what seems to be a fleshy plant growing on the house floor.
+Unassuming that it is something ominous and believing Saya to merely be shy about being seen eating to protect her feminine appeal, striking him as endearing, Fuminori asks for and eats a fruit from the plant, finding it to be flavorfully sweet.
+Koji Tonoh, Fuminori's long-time friend and Omi's boyfriend, is concerned by Fuminori's increasingly odd behavior and begins to investigate.